Skip to main content

 • Immersive learning expeditions beyond classroom walls

-• Student electives, sports, and clubs
+• Student electives, sports, arts, music, and clubs

 • Comprehensive wraparound support including meals and extended care

-• Special education services available
+• Special education services

-• Mental health/ counseling services
+• Mental health and counseling services

 • Family partnership woven throughout the learning journey